Who: Adults, Children 12 and over

 Each spring thousands of foreigners migrate across our borders from Cuba, South America, and even Mexico.
 Under cover of darkness, they make their way north to Manhattan’s Central Park.

 By the first months of the new year, their epic journey begins.
 Navigating by the stars, sun, and the earth’s magnetic pull, they travel thousands of miles from their southern winter homes en route to breeding grounds as far north as the Arctic.
 It is a perilous and exhausting pilgrimage.
-The route's once lush forest and open meadow, is largely changed now, replaced by pavement and brick.
-And each little traveler, most less than a half-ounce (14 grams) of flying fury, must also compete for air space with the powerful, uncompromising, engine-driven metal birds.
+The route, once lush with forests and open meadows, is largely changed now, nature has been replaced by pavement and brick.
+And each little traveler, most less than a half-ounce (14 grams) of flying fury, must also compete for air space with the huge, powerful, uncompromising, engine-driven metal birds.

 Manhattan’s Heart is Vital Resting Point